The Department of Internal Medicine is comprised of 15 sections that include

 The faculty of the Department of Internal Medicine provides much of the teaching for third- and fourth-year medical students at the Virginia Tech Carilion School of Medicine during their clinical clerkships and elective rotations.
 Our physicians and faculty carry out many clinical trial protocols that directly test new diagnostic and therapeutic strategies, and also quality initiatives that enhance patient safety and care.

-Our faculty, often in conjunction with colleagues at Virginia Tech, the Virginia Tech Carilion School of Medicine, and the Virginia Tech Carilion Research Institute, carry out basic and translational research projects that form the basis for making accurate diagnoses and proper therapeutic decisions that lead the way forward to better treatment options and outcomes.
+Our faculty, often in conjunction with colleagues at Virginia Tech, the Virginia Tech Carilion School of Medicine, and the Fralin Biomedical Research Institute, carry out basic and translational research projects that form the basis for making accurate diagnoses and proper therapeutic decisions that lead the way forward to better treatment options and outcomes.

 The Department of Internal Medicine values interprofessionalism and practices it each and every day.
 Some examples of these interactions include interdisciplinary rounds on inpatient floors, collaborative work between physicians and advance clinical providers, and interactions with nurses, social workers, case managers, physical and respiratory therapists, administrators, chaplains, and many others to provide optimal patient care through education and research.